SWPhantom/TownSim/README.md

 The configuration files in the `Configs` folder will generate a population to your specifications:

 Genetics.ini sample.
-	FAMILIES: 7					//Number of families to generate.
+	'FAMILIES: 7					//Number of families to generate.'
-	POPULATION: 200				//Total number of people to generate.
+	'POPULATION: 200				//Total number of people to generate.'
-	MAX_OFFSPRING: 5			//Maximum number of offspring each human can have.
+	'MAX_OFFSPRING: 5				//Maximum number of offspring each human can have.'
-	MIN_REPRODUCTIVE_AGE: 30	//Minimum age difference between a parent/child pair and the minimum age to be eligible to have a child.
+	'MIN_REPRODUCTIVE_AGE: 30		//Minimum age difference between a parent/child pair and the minimum age to be eligible to have a child.'
-	NAME_FILEPATH: SSQCH		//Name modules to use.
-Can be 'Italy', 'NorthAfrica', 'SouthEast', 'US', and 'SSQCH'.
+	'NAME_FILEPATH: SSQCH			//Name modules to use.
+Can be 'Italy', 'NorthAfrica', 'SouthEast', 'US', and 'SSQCH'.'
-	MAX_AGE: 80					//Maximum age to create when generating the people.
+	'MAX_AGE: 80					//Maximum age to create when generating the people.'